Proving Fault in a Car Accident: What is Negligence?

 - Failure to obey traffic laws, such as running red lights, failing to yield or speeding

-- Failure to maintain the vehicle or keeping it in proper working condition
+- Failure to maintain the vehicle or keep it in proper working condition

 - Distracted driving, such as using the cell phone, emailing and texting or doing other tasks